A Physical Basis for Information: Information and its evolution, fitness, and entropy

 \subsection{Self-replicators}

-We define a \textit{self-replicator} as a set of structures that are created in processes templated by structures of the same category as those in the set.
-The set of self-replicators $S$ of a causal set V is
+Information families gain evolutionary advantage when their variants increase the frequency and reliability of the processes that replicate, variate, and translate them.
+One generic way to achieve this is through spatial, organisational, or functional confinement: by keeping the relevant templates, substrates, and downstream phenotypic machinery in close causal proximity, a system reduces reliance on long-range transport and increases the probability that the hereditary motifs recur.
+Evolutionary pressure therefore favours the emergence of bounded autopoietic organisations that repeatedly recreate themselves and that, in doing so, internalise much of the templating required for their own reproduction, similar to autocatalytic sets \citep{kauffman1993,Mossel2005,Vasas2012EvolutionBeforeGenes,Hordijk2013}.

+We define a \emph{self-replicator} as a bounded set of constituent structures, which constituents contain the template for its own replication.
+Formally, we identify a self-replicators $A$ in a CSS \((V, \preceq)\) as:

-Our definition of a self-replicator thus generalises the definition of an autocatalytic set \citep{kauffman1993}.
-Through their autopoietic nature,\citep{MaturanaVarela1980} self-replicators have the potential to fill their environment with replicas of themselves, typically at an exponential rate if unhindered.
-Examples of self-replicators include cancer cells, organisms, and commercial organisations.
+At the chosen perspective, we may regard \(A\) as a single higher-level structure (an AIS) whose constituents are the elements of \(A\).
+The definition does not require that all constituents of a self-replicator are information carriers themselves; in general, a self-replicator comprises both hereditary (informational) components and phenotypic components necessary for its construction, maintenance, and persistence.
+Through their self-producing organisation, self-replicators have the potential to fill their environment with replicas of themselves, typically at an exponential rate when resources and space are not limiting.

+Examples of self-replicators include cells, which replicate using internally organised molecular machinery; organisms that recreate via asexual reproduction; insect colonies, that recreate colony structure via the coordinated behaviour of members; and organisational self-replicators such as franchise systems, which reproduce characteristic organisational forms through internal rules, training, and standardised practices.

-Complexity arises as natural selection accumulates small, advantageous variations that enhance functionality and adaptation.\citep{Dawkins1986} For this reason, the emergence and proliferation of self-replicators with information and their associated phenotype form crucial processes in the replication and dominance (fitness) of information and phenotype in their environment.
+Complexity arises as natural selection accumulates advantageous variations that enhance functionality and adaptation \citep{Dawkins1986}.
+For this reason, the emergence and proliferation of self-replicators containing information, together with their associated phenotypes, constitute crucial processes in the replication, persistence, and dominance (fitness) of information in its environment.
+Information alters its environment not only by copying itself but also by proliferating the phenotypic structures and self-replicators that it templates.

-The emergence of self-replicating entities is critical in studying the origin of life.
-Information alters its environment by proliferating copies of itself, its phenotypes, or any associated self-replicators.
-We can define \textit{Life} as the ensemble of structures created by self-replicators.